shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fabrication.md

 ---
-title: Fabrication
+title: Fabrication Guide
 description:

 ---
-# **TRACK FABRICATION GUIDE**
+# **The Fabrication Guide**

 ---

-## **Introduction -**
+## **Introduction**

-Are you are interested in fabricating your own Track Stacker sets for yourself and your loved ones?
+Are you are interested in fabricating your own TrackStacker sets for yourself and your loved ones?
 If you have access to an FDM 3D printer, some basic hand tools and standard metric hardware, you too can be creating your own Track Stacker sets from the comfort of your home!

 A few Tracks call for the fabrication of acrylic cover plates and need a CNC laser cutter, though 3D printed cover plates have been tested to work nicely as well.

 ---

-## **Ingredients -**
+## **Ingredients**

 There are five fundamental materials required in order to create your own TrackStacker Sets -

-- 10mm Glass Marbles
+- ### **10mm Glass Marbles**

+	Any glass marbles 10mm in diameter will function well in TrackStacker.
+Be cautious of marbles that are too far over or under the nominal dimension of 10mm.
+9.5mm - 10.5mm marbles have been tested to work well in all Tracks.
+We have found Jan’s Jewellery Supply to be a reliable supplier for 10mm marbles in a variety of colors and finishes.

-- Neodymium Magnets ⌀6mm ↧2mm
+- ### **⌀6mm ↧2mm Magnets**

+	6mm diameter x 2mm depth Neodymium Magnets are also known as Con Magnets in the TrackStacker ecosystem and are typically responsible for attaching Tracks to each other.
+You can source fridge magnets of this diameter from online suppliers like Amazon.

-- Neodymium Magnets ⌀8mm ↧3mm
+- ### **⌀8mm ↧3mm Magnets**

-- PLA Filament
+	8mm diameter x 3mm depth Neodymium Magnets are also known as Board Magnets in the TrackStacker ecosystem and are typically responsible for attaching Tracks to the Play Surface.
+You can source fridge magnets of this diameter from online suppliers like Amazon.

+- ### **PLA Filament**

+	TrackStacker Labs recommends fabricating your own Tracks using PLA, but other filaments like PETG, ABS, ASA, PC and PA6 can be substituted if making outdoor grade Tracks.
+TrackStacker Labs uses BambuLab PLA Matte for all in house Track production.

-- M2 x 4mm Socket Head Cap Screws
+- ### **M2 Socket Head Cap Screws**

 ---

-## **3D Print Settings -**
+## **3D Print Settings**

 In order to print your own TrackStacker Tracks successfully, your 3D printer will need to be capable of printing dimensionally accurate PLA parts, with a build volume of 200mm x 200mm x 150mm or greater.
 TrackStacker labs uses the BambuLabs X1C + AMS Combo for all in house Track Production, however just about 3D Printer from the last 10 years can be setup for fabricating Tracks.